MicrosoftDocs/appcenter-docs/styleguide/template.md

 ### Links to APIs

 The build system has some extensions that allow us to link to .NET Core APIs without having to use external links.
-When linking to an API, you can use its unique identifier (UID) that is auto-generated from the source code.
+When linking to an API, you can use its unique identifier (UID) that's auto-generated from the source code.

 You can use one of the following syntax: